smarr/gil-sem-demos/blog/python-gil.md

 However, a thread may also release the GIL when executing specific bytecodes.

 This is where Python 3.9 and 3.13 differ substantially.
-Let's start with Python 3.13, which I think roughly corresponds to what Python is doing since version 3.10.
+Let's start with Python 3.13, which I think roughly corresponds to what Python has been doing since version 3.10.
 Here, the most relevant bytecodes are for function or method calls as well as bytecodes that jump back to the top of a loop or function.
-Thus, only a very small set of bytecodes check whether there was a request to release the GIL.
+Thus, only a few bytecodes check whether there was a request to release the GIL.

 In contrast, in Python 3.9 and earlier versions, the GIL is released at least in some situations by almost all bytecodes.